College Policies and Notices

 Accommodations and Academic Adjustments for Students with Disabilities or Medical Conditions

 Under Federal and State laws, the College is required to make modifications to academic requirements and practices as necessary in order to ensure that they do not discriminate against a qualified student with a disability or medical condition.
 The College is also required to have a policy and procedure for responding to students with verified disabilities who request academic adjustments.
 Students with disabilities have the right to receive reasonable academic adjustments in order to create an educational environment where they have equal access to instruction without fundamentally altering any course, educational program, or degree.
-Board Policy (BP 5140) and Administrative Procedure (AP 5140) for Students with Disabilities may be found at Board Policies & Administrative Procedures and at Accessibility Resource Centers for Students (formerly known as DSPS) (909) 274-4290.
-Students not participating with the Accessibility Resource Centers may contact the ADA/504 Compliance Officer in Human Resources at (909) 274-4225.
+Board Policy (BP 5140) and Administrative Procedure (AP 5140) for Students with Disabilities may be found at Board Policies & Administrative Procedures and at ACCESS - Accessibility Resource Centers for Students (Formerly known as DSPS) (909) 274-4290.
+Students choosing not to join the ACCESS program may contact the ADA/504 Compliance Officer in Human Resources at (909) 274-4225.

 Alcohol and Other Drugs